 The Pico dos Bodes Viewpoint is a must-see location in the municipality of Povoação, offering a breathtaking panoramic view of the coastline from Faial da Terra to Vila Franca do Campo.

-This viewpoint has a 180-degree sea observation infrastructure, making it a popular spot for whale watching.
+This viewpoint has a 180-degree view of the sea, making it a popular spot for whale watching.
 Recently, the recovery of the Whale Watch Trail has brought new attention to this area.
+Located at an elevation of 460 meters, the site offers visitors a small lawn and stone benches to relax on while taking in the indescribable view of the south coast of São Miguel.

 For those interested in whale watching, be sure to check out the related activity offered in the Azores.